harveshvaran/ftp82_laptop/WEEK1.md

      * With a facilitator overlooking your work, follow the git development cycle workflow to delete the tictactoe.html file
        * Self-merge the pull request
      * Drag the story to "DONE"
-     * "Mark as Done" the jira epic
+     * "Mark as Done" the GITHUB Project Board epic
      * Move the "epic" to " Done" column in the project board

 # Workshop material - Day #5